petrobras/ross/docs/index.rst

 .. |ross-logo| image:: ross-logo.svg

-|ross-logo| ross: rotordynamic open-source software
+|ross-logo| ROSS: Rotordynamic Open-Source Software
 ===================================================

 Ross is a library written in Python for rotordynamic analysis.
 The source is